aliasgar55/cpp-basics/notes.md

 ```
 3. We can access a namespace symbol using `::` oprator, we can nest namespace as well
-4. We should try to avoid `using namespace std` as it can lead to less redable code, and symbol conflict:w
+4. We should try to avoid `using namespace std` as it can lead to less redable code, and symbol conflict
-5. Never ever add using name in header file
+5. Never ever add using name in header file TODO: Explain why
 6. We can add alisa to namespaces using `namespace a = apple`, there are many other ways of reducing the
    code when using namespaces like `using` etc
 # THREADING